sumanjs/suman/README.md

 conflicts if there is a difference between the global/local module versions.

-If you use NVM and switch between Node.js versions, you can use a bash script (provided by SumanJS) which will decessitate the need for any global installations of Suman at all.
+If you use NVM and switch between Node.js versions, you can use a bash script (provided by SumanJS) which will denecessitate the need for any global installations of Suman at all.

+Suman is designed to interop well with the most common libraries in the ecosystem for handling asynchronous code.

 ---